Peter Arshinov: With the Makhnovshchina

-In prison, Arshinov was acquainted with the young Ukrainian anarchist Nestor Makhno, who he took under his wing as a pupil, teaching him Russian language and literature, mathematics, geography, history, economics and politics.
+In prison, Arshinov was acquainted with the young Ukrainian anarchist Nestor Makhno.
+He took Makhno under his wing as a pupil, teaching him Russian language and literature, mathematics, geography, history, economics and politics.
 Following the February Revolution, they were released from prison as part of a general amnesty.
-While Makhno returned home to Ukraine, Arshinov remained behind in Moscow and began organising with the local Anarchist Federation, spending most of his time in Moscow publishing the works of Mikhail Bakunin and Peter Kropotkin.
+While Makhno returned home to Ukraine, Arshinov remained behind in Moscow and began organising with the local Anarchist Federation.
+He also established an anarchist publishing house, through which he printed the works of Mikhail Bakunin and Peter Kropotkin.

 Following the October Revolution, he quickly became demoralised by the direction of events and lost interest in himself returning to Ukraine.
 As a consequence of the Treaty of Brest-Litovsk, Ukraine was invaded and occupied by the Central Powers, with support from the Ukrainian nobility.
 The peasants reacted by carrying out a campaign of guerrilla warfare against the occupation forces and their Ukrainian collaborators, as part of a war of independence that spread throughout the country.
-One of these peasant insurgent bands was led by Nestor Makhno, who defeated the occupation forces at the battle of Dibrivka and captured much of his home region, becoming the leader of a mass movement of the Ukrainian peasantry which declared him their Bat'ko (Father).
+One of these peasant insurgent bands was led by Makhno, who defeated the occupation forces at the battle of Dibrivka and captured much of his home region.
+He became the leader of a mass movement of the Ukrainian peasantry, who declared him their Bat'ko (Father).

-In the wake of the anarchist victory, Arshinov joined a number of other Russian anarchist intellectuals in emigrating to Ukraine, where they established the Nabat, a confederation of anarchist organisations.
+In the wake of the anarchist victory, Arshinov joined a number of other Russian anarchist intellectuals in emigrating to Ukraine.
+There they established the Nabat, a confederation of Ukrainian anarchist organisations.
+In Donbas, he edited the newspaper Voice of the Anarchist through 1918.
 In April 1919, Arshinov arrived in Huliaipole, where he was reunited with Makhno and joined his movement, becoming a leading ideologue within the Cultural-Educational Department.
 The following month, Arshinov began editing the movement's newspaper The Road to Freedom, which published 50 issues in the Katerynoslav region until November 1920.
 During this period, Arshinov observed the nascent Makhnovist movement establishing agricultural communes, organised according to the communist principle of "from each according to their ability, to each according to their needs".

 The anarchist region soon came under attack by the White movement, which forced them to negotiate an alliance with the Red Army, which had also invaded Ukraine.
 While on their way to meet the Bolshevik delegate Lev Kamenev in Huliaipole, Arshinov witnessed Makhno execute one of his own followers for antisemitism.
 He then observed Makhno and Kamenev's meeting, which initially seemed amicable, but which Arshinov later came to question the intent of.
-By May 1919, relations between the Bolsheviks and anarchists had become strained by political divisions and by the collapse of the Donbas front, which Arshinov blamed on Red Army commanders, who he claimed had deliberately deprived the insurgents of weaponry.
+By May 1919, relations between the Bolsheviks and the anarchists had become strained by political divisions and the collapse of the Donbas front.
+Arshinov attributed the problems to Red Army commanders, whom he claimed had deliberately deprived the insurgents of weaponry.
 Makhno soon resigned his command and, now under attack by both the Reds and the Whites, resolved to retreat into the west.